-Some time later there were three other articles which appeared treating the subject of the teacher in the light of the writings of St. Thomas.
-Keller sums up very succinctly the thoughts of Aquinas but we must agree with Guzie in saying that he implies that knowledge is in some way deduced from first principles.53 This seems to be based on the misinterpretation of St. Thomas' analogous use of the Augustinian "seminal reasons" as applied to first principles.
-Corbishley's treatment is one which shows maturity in the study of St. Thomas.54 He does not treat the De Magistro as a fully fledged syllabus of Christian education.
-Nor is he of the opinion that the solution to all modern-day educational problems can be found in the pages of St. Thomas.
-By this he means the accidentals of education vary enormously from age to age and from country to country.
-The third article appeared in 1949.55 Shannon gives a re-presentation of the De Magistro and also points out the fact that it is not intended to be an exhaustive treatise on education.
-However, he does not make too clear why teachers are important.
+Some time later there were three other articles which

+appeared treating the subject of the teacher in the light

+of the writings of St Thomas.
+Keller sums up very succinctly the thoughts of Aquinas but we must agree with Guzie in saying that he implies that knowledge is in some way deduced from first principles?'
+This seems to be based on the misinterpretation of St Thomas' analogous use of the Augustinian "seminal reasons" as applied to first principles.
+Corbishley's treatment is one which shows maturity in the study of St Thomas.54 He does not treat the De Magistro as a fully fledged syllabus of Christian education.
+Nor is he of the opinion that the solution to all modern-day educational problems can be found in the pages of St Thomas.
+By this he means the accidentals of education vary enormously from age to age and from li i f t